Summer is coming, and we all will be hitting the road!

 Let’s explore auto rental coverage, what’s covered and what’s not, the nitty-gritty terms, and which cards offer the best coverage.

-Auto rental insurance covers collision or liability?
+Does auto rental insurance cover collision or liability?

 Credit cards with auto rental collision insurance will cover damages that happen to your rented car (collision), not the car you bump into (liability).